Viviane Reding: Future of Europe initiative, 2012

 In February 2012 Reding challenged her fellow European leaders to start working towards designing the future of the united European continent.
-In an article first published in the Wall Street Journal she called for a political union in Europe as a necessary step to transform the current European Union into a genuine economic, monetary and political union.
+In an article first published in The Wall Street Journal she called for a political union in Europe as a necessary step to transform the current European Union into a genuine economic, monetary and political union.

 The Reding initiative led a group of foreign affairs ministers of the European Union to put together a reflection group animated by the German foreign minister Guido Westerwelle on the future of Europe.
 The plan also served as inspiration and guidance to the report prepared in June 2012 by Herman Van Rompuy, José Manuel Barroso, Jean Claude Juncker and Mario Draghi to the European Council on the need to develop the united European continent into a genuine Economic and Monetary Union.

 In May 2012 Reding delivered a speech on the Future of Europe in Tallinn, Estonia at the XXV Congress of the Fédération Internationale du Droit Européen.
 On 12 September 2012 José Manuel Barroso delivered the State of the Union speech in Strasbourg, taking up and elaborating on many of the ideas set out by Reding since early 2012.

 In November 2012 Reding further detailed her ideas in a speech in Passau, Germany and later in a series of articles and interviews calling for the establishment of the United States of Europe building upon the Blueprint for a Deep and Genuine Economic and Monetary Union presented by the European Commission on 30 November 2012.

 As part of the European debate on the Future of Europe Reding initiated in late 2012 a series of Citizens Dialogues bringing European politicians into town-hall meetings with European citizens.
-These dialogues began in Cadiz in Spain in September 2012 and took place across Europe throughout 2013, the European Year of Citizens.
+These dialogues began in Cádiz in Spain in September 2012 and took place across Europe throughout 2013, the European Year of Citizens.

 Member of the European Parliament, 2014–2018

-Following the 2014 European elections, Reding put herself forward as a candidate to be a Vice-President of the European Parliament.
+Following the 2014 European elections, Reding put herself forward as a candidate to be a Vice-president of the European Parliament.
 However she came in last in an internal vote to select the European People's Party Group candidates.
 She subsequently failed in her bid to become the EPP's candidate to chair the Committee on Legal Affairs.

 Reding currently serves as a member of the Committee on International Trade.
 In addition to her committee assignments, Reding is a member of the European Parliament Intergroup on Long Term Investment and Reindustrialisation and the European Parliament Intergroup on the Digital Agenda.